 I believe we need to slow down and learn more before we unleash immortal genes into the biosphere that we can’t pull back and may turn out to be harmful, despite our best intentions.
 Asilomar style conferences with the force of international law behind them are desperately needed to control bio-technologies that are quickly getting out-of-hand and beyond the control or understanding of government and politicians.

-It is quite certain that PCR technology (polymerase chain reaction amplification techniques), which scientists use to amplify and detect the molecules of DNA-style life might be misleading folks into believing that DNA-style life is all there is.
-The earth could be infested with non-DNA based life, but we will never know until we develop other technologies capable of observing it.
+It is quite certain that PCR technology (polymerase chain reaction amplification), which scientists use to amplify and detect the molecules of DNA-style life might be misleading folks into believing that DNA-style life is all there is.
+The earth could be infested with non-DNA based life, but no one will ever know until other technologies capable of observing it are developed and perfected.

 People need to remind themselves that we are talking about molecules here—molecules of life that can’t be seen; even with the help of the most sophisticated microscopes.
-Everything we know comes from amplification techniques and mathematical analyses.
-I hope someday to write an essay on the techniques scientists use to tease out what they know for sure about these tiny molecules.
+Everything science knows comes from amplification techniques and mathematical analyses.
+I hope someday to write an essay on the techniques scientists use to tease out what they know for sure about these impossible-to-observe molecules.

 Serious scientists refer to the possibility for the existence of non-DNA style life as the “shadow biosphere.”
 If this non-DNA life interacts with our own in a symbiotic way, the potential for harm, it seems to me, increases the more we play around with molecules we don’t fully understand, while we remain oblivious to life we can’t detect, because we lack appropriate laboratory tools and techniques.

 We don’t know what we don’t know; and what we don’t know can kill us all, if we aren’t cautious.
-We are probably walking through a genetic mine-field, but are so eager to cross that we ignore the danger of amputated limbs; the loss of sight and hearing; the possibility of disfigurement to the genomes of species like our own, which we may one day come to regret.
+Researchers might be walking through a genetic mine-field, but are so eager to cross that they ignore the danger of amputated limbs; the loss of sight and hearing; the possibility of disfigurement to the genomes of species like our own, which we may one day come to regret.

 No human is perfect.
 Sometimes our imperfections are caused not by bad stretches of DNA but by naughty RNA elves who copy less than optimal sections of bases, which they hammer together into less than optimal genes, which can screw-up a sequence of amino acids.
 The RNA elves end up making defective proteins that pollute our cells, damage our bodies, and make our lives miserable.

-To the extent that these screw-ups are the result of a lousy sequence of bases in our DNA, these patterns can be altered using CRISPR technology, which is likely to increase the odds of inducing better outcomes.
+To the extent that these screw-ups are the result of a lousy sequence of bases in our DNA, these patterns are likely able to be altered using CRISPR technology (if anyone can get it to work right), which is likely to increase the odds of inducing better outcomes.
 But many screw-ups, perhaps most, are not caused by poorly sequenced genes constructed from our DNA.

 Many problems result from bad choices made by some arbitrary RNA elf, for example, who might have decided, perhaps, to cut and paste a random mix of bad sections it rummaged from the DNA strands; its errors and mistakes might not always be able to be located, identified, and repaired successfully.
 Renegade RNA elves are hard to track down and fix; at least so far.